masak/emmabot/README.md

 * A module turns out to fail today.
 It didn't fail yesterday.
 The bot reacts by **telling the channel**.

+* For each such new failure, as part of the failure message, the bot should also **report what** since yesterday **has changed**: Rakudo, the module itself, or both.

 * Many modules fail today that didn't fail yesterday.
 The bot tells the channel, but without flooding the channel; it **links to a text file** with a list of failing modules.